MohanVamsi183/BookAR/README.md

-The Assets folder and other files couldn't be uploaded as they exceeded the size.
-Reach out to me in mvamsivp@gmail.com for the project files and the apk file.
+You can reach out to me at mvamsivp@gmail.com for the apk and project files.